 We are sabai sabai at LLOTP.
 We’re open and welcoming to newbies.
 Shoot us an email or to our message box below, to join our internationally-acclaimed team of bLaoggers.

 “Writing is reflection.
 It gives hope, meaning, and best of all: a voice.”

-Chanida Phaengdara Potter is a community development nonprofiteer.
+Chanida Phaengdara Potter is an equity amplifier, community architect, disruptive storyteller and durian fanatic.
 She enjoys crafting stories from the underrepresented and amplifying their voices.
 She’s the founding editor of Little Laos on the Prairie, executive director of The SEAD Project.
 Born in Viengxai, Laos; Chanida’s home is both in Minneapolis, Minnesota and Phone Hong, Laos.
 She has worked 10 years in the nonprofit field on communications, public affairs, community development, and human rights advocacy.
 She has a BA in Global Studies and Communications from University of Minnesota-Twin Cities and a MS in Public Administration from Hamline University.
 Chanida has been featured on Twin Cities Daily Planet, Asian American Press, The Uptake, Minnesota Public Radio, Star Tribune, Pioneer Press, Voice of America; among others.
-She currently serves on the board for the award-winning citizen journalism organization, Twin Cities Media Alliance and advisory board for Wilder Research.
+She currently serves on the board for the award-winning citizen journalism organization, Twin Cities Media Alliance.

 Bryan Thao Worra, Co-Editor, Arts & Culture Contributor